rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/content.md

 ## Importing to S3

 TBD.
-Please work with a member of Release Engineering or SIG/Core for assistance for now.
+Please work with a member of Release Engineering (SIG/Core) for assistance for now.
 In a future peridot version, there should be more capabilities to enable users further.

 {% include "releng/resources_bottom.md" %}